 - Designated Girl Fight: With Sarada during the Field Trip arc.

 - Dual Wielding: Wields Kiba, which is actually two separate swords.

 - Like Father, Like Daughter: Follows in her father's footsteps by debuting in the anime.

-- Meaningful Name: As with the rest of the new seven swordsmen, her name comes from a a kind of fruit, specifically the Pomelo (Buntan in Japanese).
+- Meaningful Name: As with the rest of the new seven swordsmen, her name comes from a kind of fruit, specifically the Pomelo (Buntan in Japanese).

-- Shock and Awe: As the current wielder of Kiba, she uses the twin swords's ability to generate lightning.
+- Shock and Awe: As the current wielder of Kiba, she uses the twin swords' ability to generate lightning.
 However, she has an extra ability that lets her manipulate the swords through remote control.

 - BFS: Shibuki

-- Meaningful Name: As with the rest of the new seven swordsmen, his name comes from a fruit, kind of citrus.
+- Meaningful Name: As with the rest of the new seven swordsmen, his name comes from a fruit, a kind of citrus.